 An interesting-looking musical act showed up.
 They were people in fancy shirts and pants, dancing to a tuba being played.
-They turned out to be the Morris Dancers, who I knew were going to be part of i in the second s this event.
+They turned out to be the Morris Dancers, who I knew were going to be part of this event.
 They continued to be interesting-looking by doing some things with wooden sticks in their hands, and also doing some dancing with handkerchiefs in their hands.
 A drum was played during that one, along with a flute.
 It all sounded unique, and the crowd of people seemed to enjoy them.